tragnumexe/rackspace-how-to/content/cloud-networks/set-up-apache2-web-server-on-two-instances-with-shared-ip.md

       udpport 694
       ucast eth0 10.23.233.89 # The IP address of the slave instance on public net auto_failback on
-      node master-instance-name # master-instance-name is the name displayed by uname -n in the master instance node slave-instance-name # slave-instance-name is the name displayed by uname -n in the slave instance respawn hacluster /usr/lib/heartbeat/ipfail
+      node master-instance-hostname # master-instance-hostname is the name displayed by uname -n in the master instance node slave-instance-hostname # slave-instance-hostname is the name displayed by uname -n in the slave instance respawn hacluster /usr/lib/heartbeat/ipfail
       use_logd yes